-During National Hate Crime Awareness Week last week, we ran disability dialogues in collaboration with Nottingham Mencap and Disability Support.
-The aim of these was to discuss with service users and transport providers how hate incidents arise on public transport and what can be done to address this issue.
+During National Hate Crime Awareness Week recently, we ran disability dialogues in collaboration with Nottingham Mencap and Disability Support.
+The aim of these was to discuss with service users and transport providers how hate incidents arise on public transport and what can be done to address the issue.

 As part of our research, we also spoke individually to people with disabilities about their own experiences, including Marie*…

 Marie, a young woman with learning disabilities, recently experienced a hate incident on a bus.
 After being verbally abused by a group of three young people on board, Marie was scared and upset and felt compelled to move to another seat, listening to music to try to block out their voices.

 Even after the perpetrators had left, Marie felt too afraid to get off the bus, instead waiting until the last stop before alighting.
 This meant she had to then wait for another bus, to go all the way back to her intended destination.